AlexLepauvre/AlexLepauvre/README.md

 In my PhD, I am investigating the overlooked temporal dimension of experience.
 In our every day life, we may look at an image on social media for a second, before looking up from our phones to appreciate the view for a longer duration.
 Very little research has aimed to investigate wheter and how experiences are sustained in time.
 This offers a unique avenue to test theories of consciousness.
 By venturing beyond the realm of highlgy studied aspects of experience, we can more striclty test theories of consciousness and refine our understanding of the neural mechanisms underlying it.

-## I am a doctoral candidate in the research group of neural Neural Circuits, Consciousness, and Cognition.  in cognitive neuroscience, specialized in the field of consciousness research

-- 🔭 I am currently working at the [Max Planck institute for empirical aesthetics](https://www.aesthetics.mpg.de/institut/mitarbeiterinnen/alex-lepauvre.html)
-- 🌱 I am currently working on the [Cogitate project](https://www.arc-cogitate.com/alex-lepauvre), trying to bring forward the research on neural basis of conscious experience

 ### Connect with me:
 My email: alex.lepauvre@gmail.com<img align="left" alt="email" width="26px"  src="https://github.com/AlexLepauvre/AlexLepauvre/blob/master/logos/emailLogo.png"/>